semvdn/The-Birds-and-The-Bees/Documentation/Boids.md

 -   **Hive Selection Intelligence:** The `returnToHive` logic is dynamic:
     -   **Low Population:** If the total bee population is below the `BEE_POPULATION_THRESHOLD`, bees return to the *closest* hive.
 This ensures reproductive efficiency when the colony is small.
     -   **High Population:** When the population is healthy, bees use a "Hive Score" to choose their destination.
 This score prioritizes hives that are **closer**, have **fewer bees currently en route**, and are **less threatened by nearby birds**.
-This behavior encourages bees to spread out, balancing risk and efficiency.
+The check for nearby birds uses a `HIVE_DANGER_RADIUS` that is also scaled with the world, ensuring threat assessment is proportional to the screen size.

--   **Reproduction ([`js/main.js`](js/main.js)):** When a hive accumulates enough nectar, it creates two new bees.
+-   **Reproduction ([`js/main.js`](js/main.js)):** When a hive has accumulated enough nectar, it creates two new bees.
 The offspring's DNA is based on the averaged DNA of all bees that contributed nectar, plus a chance of mutation.

 ## Bird Behavior ([`js/boids/bird.js`](js/boids/bird.js))

 Birds are the predators of the ecosystem.
 Their behavior is also state-driven.

 -   **States:**
     1.  `HUNTING`: A bird always follows the core flocking rules.
-In the `HUNTING` state, it adds a strong steering behavior to actively seek out and chase the nearest bee within its visual range.
+In the `HUNTING` state, it adds a strong steering behavior to actively seek out and chase the nearest bee within its scaled visual range.
     2.  `SEEKING_MATE`: After catching enough bees (`NEST_SETTINGS.BEES_FOR_NEW_BIRD`), the bird attempts to reproduce.
     3.  `GO_TO_NEST`: Once paired with a mate and having claimed a nest, the bird travels to the nest to begin the nesting process.